 It’s a hot summer day in July 2002.
 I am stripped down to my boxer briefs and hosing off in my client’s front yard.

-“Dude, what the fuck,” I yell at my partner.
+“Seriously?”
+I yell at my partner.

 He stares at me in silence, a ghostly expression on his face.

 “Did that go in your mouth?” he asks.